Emoxx09/pernheroku/README.md

 * Navigate to heroku.com
 * Login your account
 * Create new app (App Name: groupnametodoappclient)
-6. Push your scripts to Github and Deploy at Heroku
+6. Push your scripts to Github and Deploy at Heroku.
 * Perform the following commands
 ```bash
 > cd groupnametodoappclient